 Returns a new XmlReader instance that can be used to read the current node, and all its descendants.

-The XmlReader is not positioned on an element when this method is called.
+The XML reader isn't positioned on an element when this method is called.

 An XmlReader method was called before a previous asynchronous operation finished.
 In this case, InvalidOperationException is thrown with the message “An asynchronous operation is already in progress.”

 can be called only on element nodes.
 When the entire sub-tree has been read, calls to the Read method returns false.
-When the new XmlReader has been closed, the original XmlReader will be positioned on the EndElement node of the sub-tree.
-Thus, if you called the method on the start tag of the book element, after the sub-tree has been read and the new XmlReader has been closed, the original XmlReader is positioned on the end tag of the book element.
+When the new XML reader has been closed, the original reader is positioned on the EndElement node of the sub-tree.
+Thus, if you called the method on the start tag of the book element, after the sub-tree has been read and the new XML reader has been closed, the original XML reader is positioned on the end tag of the book element.

-You should not perform any operations on the original XmlReader until the new XmlReader has been closed.
+You should not perform any operations on the original reader until the new reader has been closed.
 This action is not supported and can result in unpredictable behavior.

-The method is not intended to create a copy of the XML data that you can work with independently.
-Rather, it can be used create a boundary around an XML element.
-This is useful if you need to pass data to another component for processing and you wish to limit how much of your data the component can access.
-When you pass an XmlReader returned by the method to another application, the application can access only that XML element, rather than the entire XML document.
+The method isn't intended for creating copies of the XML data that you can work with independently.
+It's designed to create a boundary around an XML element.
+This is useful if you want to pass data to another component for processing and you wish to limit how much of your data the component can access.
+When you pass an XML reader returned by the method to another application, the application can access only that XML element, not the entire XML document.

 The following example shows how to use the method.